 Where are places to buy games or consoles in Waterford City?

-I’ve seen tons of YouTube videos at this stage of places in the UK or the US that are just full of juicy places to find games and consoles at just brilliantly low prices.
-Unfortunately, it has become very apparent that there isn’t the same calibur of this in little old Waterford city.
+I’ve seen tons of YouTube videos at this stage of places in the UK or the US that are just full of great places to find games and consoles at just brilliantly low prices.
+Unfortunately, it has become very apparent that there isn’t the same caliber of this in little old Waterford city.

 So, I decided to run through the places I like to visit from week to week to assemble some sort of a list for people like me living in Waterford.
 Please note though that all opinions expressed are purely my own and are just that, my opinions.
 I should also say that while the places on this list are located in Waterford, this post would still apply to anywhere e.g. Charity Shops, Pawn Shops etc.